 If you do a report for Jan 7-21, the original logic would include all three conversations when calculating the numbers, even though Conversation A wasn't created or resolved in the time period.
 This approach causes a lot of overlap from week to week.
 Moreover, if you added up the "Resolved" count for each individual week, the totals wouldn't match the monthly count.

 The updated logic will only include Conversations B and C in the calculations for Jan 7-21.
 Conversation A is not included, as it was not replied to or resolved in the time period.
 By filtering out long-running conversations that are reported on elsewhere, it results in lower and more accurate Response/Resolution metrics.
 In addition, the weekly counts add up when compared to the monthly count.

-Yes.
+For most reports, yes.
 You can read more about our export function here.

 How often do reports update?